 If you are a company that processes debit or credit card payments online or in person, you may have heard of “PCI DSS” or the “PCI SSC.”
 These terms are related to security controls for sensitive data – specifically, the controls a retailer or payments processor should have to ward off cybersecurity threats and keep payment card data protected.

 But what exactly is PCI DSS?
 What are the security requirements of PCI?
-How can you know whether you need to comply with these information security standards?
+How can you know whether you must comply with these information security standards?

 What Does PCI DSS Refer to?

 The PCI Security Council’s members include financial institutions, credit card companies, and issuers such as American Express, Discover Financial Services, JCB International, Visa, and Mastercard.
-Cardholder data (CHD) includes the primary account number (PAN) as well as the cardholder’s name, credit card expiration date, or service code.
+Cardholder Data (CHD) includes the Primary Account Number (PAN) and the cardholder’s name, credit card expiration date, or service code.

 PCI also requires businesses that collect sensitive authentication data to be compliant.
 Sensitive authentication data generally includes card validation codes, tracking data from a magnetic stripe or card chip, PINs, PIN blocks, or any payment card data used to authenticate cardholders or authorize payment transactions.